BenOvermyer/benovermyer.com/content/kb/geography.md

 +++
 title = "Geography"
+description = "Notes about geography and related concerns"
 +++
 This page is for information about geography and related concerns.
 I'm learning this for world-building purposes.